Self-Dual $\nu=1$ Bosonic Quantum Hall State in Mixed Dimensional QED: Conclusion

 \section{Conclusion}

-To summarize, In the first half of the paper we reviewed the self-dualities led by combining 2+1 dimensional particle-vortex dualities and 3+1 $U(1)$ gauge fields and conjectured a relation with S duality.
+To summarize, In the first half of the paper we reviewed the self-dualities led by combining (2+1)-dimensional particle-vortex dualities and 3+1 U(1) gauge fields and conjectured a relation with $\mathsf{S}$ duality.
 Those dualities also imply mappings between transport properties.
 In particular, at self-dual points and self-dual states, these mappings become more concrete constraints on the entries of transport tensors.
-In the second part, we have studied the $\nu = 1$ bosonic quantum Hall state using a description in term of a Dirac composite fermion.
-We show that the self-duality constraints on transport in the bosonic theory can be understood very easily as consequence of a discrete symmetry of the composite fermion.
-We hope that the model studied in this paper will provide additional insights on the composite fermions in quantum Hall states.
+In the second part, we studied the $\nu = 1$ bosonic quantum Hall state using a description in terms of a Dirac composite fermion.
+We showed that the self-duality constraints on transport in the bosonic theory can be understood very easily as a consequence of the discrete symmetry of the composite fermion.
+We hope that the model studied in this paper will provide additional insights into the composite fermions in quantum Hall states.

-\acknowledgments WH thanks Olexei Motrunich and David Mross for explaining their insightful work \cite{PhysRevX.7.041016} and stimulating discussion, and all the participants in 2018 Aspen Winter Conference on ``Field Theory Dualities and Strongly Correlated Matter'' for insightful comments.
-This work is support, in part, by US Department Of Energy grant No. DE-FG02-13ER41958, the Army Research Office Multidisciplinary University Research Initiative grant No. 63834-PH-MUR, and a Simons Investigator Grant from the Simons Foundation.
+\acknowledgments W.-H.H. thanks O. Motrunich and D. Mross for explaining their insightful work \cite{PhysRevX.7.041016} and stimulating discussion and all the participants at 2018 Aspen Winter Conference on ``Field Theory Dualities and Strongly Correlated Matter'' for insightful comments.
+This work is supported, in part, by U.S. Department of Energy Grant No. DE-FG02-13ER41958, Army Research Office Multidisciplinary University Research Initiative Grant No. 63834-PH-MUR, and a Simons Investigator Grant from the Simons Foundation.